department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/vgli.md

 **Apply in one of these ways:**

-- Apply through the Office of Servicemembers' Group Life Insurance (OSGLI), using the Prudential website. <br>
+- Apply through the Office of service members' Group Life Insurance (OSGLI), using the Prudential website. <br>
 [Apply online through OSGLI](https://giosgli.prudential.com/osgli/OnlineFillableAppController/NBEnrollment).
 - [Apply online through eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=vgli-policy-management).
 - Apply by mail or fax.
 Fill out the Application for Veterans’ Group Life Insurance. <br>